 Every child in Ohio, regardless of their race, birthplace, or income, deserves access to a fully funded and fully resourced public school.
-Since 1997, our public education system has been unconstitually funded, leaving our schools without the funding and resources they need to serve all of Ohio's children and families.
+Since 1997, our public education system has been unconstitutionally funded, leaving our schools without the funding and resources they need to serve all of Ohio's children and families.
 90% of Ohio students attend public schools, but Ohio politicians are trying to gut public school funding.
 Rather than fully funding our public schools, our lawmakers plan to spend the money on vouchers and unregulated private schools.

 Right now, Ohio legislators are working on finalizing the Fiscal Year 2026-2027 Operating Budget, inclusive of school funding.
 This budget must be signed into law by July 1, 2025.
 Implementation of the third phase of the bipartisan Fair School Funding Plan is essential to ensure our schools, children, and families receive the constitutional funding they deserve.